MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/Owner.md

 ---
-title: Owner - Common Data Model | Microsoft Docs
+title: Owner in applicationCommon - Common Data Model | Microsoft Docs
 description: Group of undeleted system users and undeleted teams.
 Owners can be used to control access to specific objects.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Owner
+# Owner in applicationCommon

 Group of undeleted system users and undeleted teams.
 Owners can be used to control access to specific objects.